mvranic/kubeless-apl-demo/README.md

 exit # Settings are not applied current process.
 ```
 ## Set up minikube ##
-In this demo is used Hyper-V for vitalization of minikube.
-For Hyper-V is needed to set External Virtual Network Switch (this step is not described here, please google it).
+In this demo we use Hyper-V for vitalization of minikube.
+Hyper-V requires to set External Virtual Network Switch (this step is not described here, please google it).
 In demo new switch is called "Default Switch".
-Minikube can run also on other types of virtualization.
+Minikube can run also on other types of virtualization, like Oracles Virtual Box and others.

 Minikube settings and virtual machine are placed on $Home path.
 If your $Home is on network drive, set minikube and kubernetes variable to local disk.

 ```
 [Environment]::SetEnvironmentVariable("MINIKUBE_HOME", "C:/Users/${env:UserName}/.minikube", "User")